arycama/arycama.github.io/_posts/2024-12-09-unity-code-architecture-things.md

 ---
 layout: post
-title: Unity Dependencies, Singletons, Scene Loading, Factories.. etc
+title: Unity Dependencies, Singletons, Scene Loading, Factories
 ---

-## Unity Dependencies, Singletons, Scene Loading, Factories.. etc
+## Unity Dependencies, Singletons, Scene Loading, Factories

 To manage dependencies, I use additive scene loading and a DependencyResolver component.
 The first scene to load is the "Global" scene.
 This will never be unloaded, and contains any systems you want to persist for your entire game.
 In a basic example, the Global scene contains a "Music Player", a "Global Dependency Resolver", a "Scene Loader" and a "Player Input" GameObject.
 Each one of these has a respective component.
 (Or two, eg in the case of Music Player, it also has an AudioSource) I prefer a flexible hierachy of different GameObjects, and usually one per system, instead of one bloated GameManager component or object.
 The GlobalDependencyResolver is quite simple, it is a list of references to components on objects, in this case, it contains a reference to musicPlayer, SceneLoader, and Player Input.